 “Saw III,” from Lionsgate and Twisted Pictures, received an overall grade of B from exit pollster CinemaScore.
 With a per-screen average of $10,612, the R-rated film was best received by the under-25 crowd.
 Divided pretty evenly male-female, “Saw III” stars Tobin Bell and Shawnee Smith as serial killers on the hunt.
 Darren Lynn Bousman directed the third installment and producers Mark Burg and Oren Koules have enlisted writers to create a fourth installment of the franchise for Halloween 2007.

-Sony Pictures boasted four pictures in the top 10, with "The Grudge 2" taking the eighth spot in its third weekend in release with $3.2 million, while "Running With Scissors" rounded out the top 10 with a $2.5 million take in its second week in release.
+Sony Pictures boasted four pictures in the top 10, with “The Grudge 2” taking the eighth spot in its third weekend in release with $3.2 million, while “Running With Scissors” rounded out the top 10 with a $2.5 million take in its second week in release.
 Adding 578 runs to its limited opening bow, the R-rated film from writer-director Ryan Murphy earned a per-screen average of $4,320, respectable but below what was expected considering the film bowed last weekend to a per-screen average of $28,125.
 According to exit pollster CinemaScore, the film generated a C+ with audiences.
-Audiences were drawn to the film's subject matter primarily, with women over 25 attending the film in the greatest numbers.
+Audiences were primarily drawn to subject matter, with women over 25 attending in the greatest numbers.